krobelus/rate-experiments/thesis.md

 challenges of specified DRAT checking.
 Our first contribution, a proposal on how to change solvers to produce unambiguously correct proofs, can be found in [Section 3][3 DRAT Proofs without Deletions of Unique Reason Clauses].
-[Section 4][4 Complete and Efficient DRAT Proof Checking] concerns the efficient implementation of a specified DRAT checker:  after briefly discussing other checkers we present our implementation and describe the SICK format for certificates of proof incorrectness.
+[Section 4][4 A Complete and Efficient DRAT Proof Checker] concerns the efficient implementation of a specified DRAT checker:  after briefly discussing other checkers we present our implementation and describe the SICK format for certificates of proof incorrectness.
 Experimental results evaluating checker